NOC-OI/python-advanced-esces/_extras/guide.md

 * Use GPUs with Numba
 * GPU accelerated libraries (cuDF for Pandas, cuPY for Numpy, cuML for scikit learn)

+### things not covered that might need to be:
+* Something more biology friendly, some ecological observation data?
+Perhaps in the geospatial visualisation section?
+* Standard python advanced topics, lambdas, generators, OOP (can probably sneak lambdas in, in a few places)
+* Using Pandas dataframes, we jump straight to Xarray, is this a problem?

 ## Technical tips and tricks